 Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases.
 This is at no extra cost to you.
 Learn more here.

-There is a large community of beginner woodturners around the country, and no matter the experience, we all share this common ground.
-I also struggled to choose the opening wood lathe that can grow with me on my woodturning journey.
+There is a large community of beginner woodturners and no matter the experience, we all share this common ground.
+I also struggled to choose the opening wood lathe that could grow with me on my woodturning journey.

-As my skills improved, I felt that I needed to upgrade my lathe to a more powerful one from the half HP underpowered motor I started with.
+As my skills improved, I felt it was time to upgrade my lathe to a more powerful one from the underpowered, half-HP motor I started with.

-So, being in the same vein and pondering to begin a wood-turning business, you must require a wood lathe with adequate HP, weight, and a good swing capacity.
-Something within the budget and with a great resale value as well.
+So, it’s good to have a wood lathe with adequate HP, weight, and a good swing capacity.
+It should be within the set budget and I think a great resale value is important as well.

-But, as there are a plethora of them in the market, it can get tricky to find a machine that’s not just high quality, but the best wood lathe for the money
+But, as there are a plethora of options in the market, it can get tricky to find a machine that’s not just high quality, but the best wood lathe for the money.

-So I made this compact list of the best beginner wood lathes so you can start your woodturning business easily without wasting money on inferior machinery.
+So I made this compact list of the best beginner wood lathes so you can start your woodturning projects easily without wasting money on inferior machinery.

 To keep things simple, I’ve excluded lathe mill combos from this review.

-Let’s start with the wood lathes taking over the market for ages with their qualities and sturdiness.
-Therefore, thousands of turners have given them the credibility for maintaining the excellence of quality of the lathes to date.
+Let’s start with the wood lathes taking over the market for ages due to their qualities and sturdiness.
+Therefore, thousands of turners have given them credibility for maintaining the excellence of their quality to date.

 Now without further intro, let’s jump over to see the possible best starter wood lathe for beginners.